 - Jumped at the Call: He just up and left his home one day with a sword in hand to seek his own personal fortune, and has been following Guts ever since first seeing him.

 - I Just Want to Be Badass: Deconstructed.
-Because he emulates Guts and his BFS, he tries to fight like him while being oblivious to his own fighting style: he's fast and pretty handy with thrown weapons and short blades, but he's as fragile as he looks.
-Because he insists on ignoring his true strengths, his wish to become a badass like Guts often makes him a liability.
+Because he emulates Guts and his BFS, he tries to fight like him while being oblivious to his own fighting style: he's scrawny and small, but he's fast, quick-witted, and handy with thrown weapons and short blades.
+Once he starts focusing on his own strengths instead of trying in vain to imitate Guts, he becomes a legitimately good fighter.